 Consideration of a new Will

-We suggest that you consider making a new will in case of the following instances:
+We suggest that you consider making a new Will in case of the following instances:

-• Marriage: If you marry/remarry, your marriage invalidates your Will, unless your Will specifically states that it is made in contemplation of that marriage
+- Marriage:Â If you marry, your marriage will automatically invalidate your Will unless it specifically states that it is made in contemplation of that marriage.

-• Divorce: If you have been granted with a Divorce Order, your Will becomes invalid.
-We strongly recommend that you revisit the terms in your Will to adapt them to include up to date executors and beneficiaries.
+- Divorce:Â If you have been granted a Divorce Order, part or all of your Will is generally automatically invalidated.
+We strongly recommend that you revisit the terms in your Will to update it as necessary.

-• Separation: Unlike divorce, separation does not automatically invalidate the provisions of your Will.
-You may wish to reconsider your Will, if your spouse is included in your current Will.
+- Separation:Â Unlike divorce, separation does not automatically invalidate the provisions of your Will, but all the same you may wish to reconsider your Will, especially if your former spouse is included in your current Will.

-• Retirement: You should consider planning your future and make your Will accordingly taking into any tax benefits and disadvantages of your assets pool.
+- Retirement:Â You should consider planning your future and make your Will accordingly taking into any tax benefits and disadvantages of your assets pool.

 Mandatory Change to a Will